SnehaNS/Hello-World/README.md

 # Hello-World
 My first repository.

-This is a first branch created.
-Hello Github!!!!
+This is branch3 that will be taken update in branch2.